fkirc/attranslate/README.md

 `npm install --global attranslate`

-Alternatively, if you are a JavaScript-developer, then you should install `attranslate` via:
+Alternatively, if you are a JavaScript-developer, then you can install `attranslate` via:

 `npm install --save-dev attranslate`